Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/patterns/_index.md

 ---
 title: Architecture Patterns
-description: The following architecture patterns has been defined for the solutions
+description: The architecture defines some architecture patterns that is reused accross the different solutions.
 tags: [architecture]
 linktitle: Patterns
 weight: 7